Deni402/Naruto-Game/README.md

 ## Future features
 The three main improvements I'd like to make are as follows.
-1. Adding a leaderboard using localStorage to keep a track of high scores.
+1. Add the instructions for the game at the landing page.
-2. Make the game responsive.
+2. Create a mobile version.
 3. Make the game more enjoyable for users by adding different levels of difficulty.